Cloudflare Tunnel saved my home server when my apartment got a new ISP

 Here are a few features that I’m using.

-• Add basic auth middleware to otherwise unprotected apps (looking at you docker registry)
+• Add basic auth middleware to otherwise unprotected apps

 • Fixup troublesome request paths before they reach the app